rnelsonchem/simpledbf/README.rst

     $ pip install git+https://github.com/rnelsonchem/simpledbf.git

-Although this package is only one file, so you can just download it as is in any folder of your choosing.
+However, this package is currently a single file, so you can just download it into any folder of your choosing.

 Example Usage
 -------------